-LONG BEFORE THE PURDUE CENTER FOR CANCER RESEARCH was founded in 1976, the Indiana Elks Association was generously funding cancer research through Innovative Grants at Purdue.
+LONG BEFORE the Purdue Institute for Cancer Research (formerly Purdue Center for Cancer Research) was founded in 1976, the Indiana Elks Association was generously funding cancer research through Innovative Grants at Purdue.
 Since 1949, Elks members have collectively raised over 10 million dollars for the cause.
-In more recent years, funds have been specifically directed to the Purdue Center for Cancer Research for studies that might not otherwise occur.
+In more recent years, funds have been specifically directed to the Purdue Institute for Cancer Research (formerly Purdue Center for Cancer Research) for studies that might not otherwise occur.
 Rather than directly treating patients, the Center’s mission is discovery—to make the tools that treat cancer.
-We spoke with Purdue Center for Cancer Research Advisory Board member and Indiana Elks member, John Sauer, about the Elk’s civic-minded missions.
+We spoke with Purdue Institute for Cancer Research (formerly Purdue Center for Cancer Research) Advisory Board member and Indiana Elks member, John Sauer, about the Elk’s civic-minded missions.

 Founded in 1868 by a group of New York actors who came together to support a widow and her family, the Benevolent and Protective Order of Elks is one of the oldest and largest fraternal organizations in the country.
 Their philanthropic projects often include disaster relief assistance, youth outreach, and veteran support.
 Early examples of Elk philanthropy came in the form of earthquake relief in 1906 and wounded soldier care during World War I. More recently, neighboring state projects include hosting youth camps and providing assistance to those with special needs.

 John says that after a conversation involving past Indiana Elk State Presidents at a convention in 1948, it was determined that Indiana’s major project focus would be cancer research, and the Elks wrote their first check to Purdue the following year.